48 States or Bust – The USA on Two Wheels

 Miles Today: 278- Trip Total: 4,995 – Daily Average: 262.9 (travel days)

 Boardman, OR to Corvalis, OR

 (-stayed at cousin Scott’s -) (OR – 21/48)

 – THE COLUMBIA GORGE –

-We rode through the fabled Columbia River Gorge area.
+go to site We rode through the fabled Columbia River Gorge area.
 I had heard a lot about the place and it was as beautiful as reported, but I couldn’t see very much of the first part of it from the interstate.
 And that’s because the winds were buffeting me and the bike ferociously.
 There was no letting hands off the bars.
 At a gas station the guy said it was almost always like that – and when it wasn’t, it was way too hot.
 He said since the windsurfers were out, it must be even windier than usual.

 We got off the big highway about an hour or so after traveling and got onto the old, even more scenic highway.
 This one though was tough riding for me also; this time because it was so narrow, twisty, and had no shoulder.
 We passed a few of the fabled waterfalls and then came to the grand-daddy of them all – Multnomah.
 I had never heard of this world famous falls.
 It was a two tier waterfall with the top part being 542 feet high and the lower falls being 69.
 It is the second highest all-year waterfall in the US.
 It looked gorgeous as the water tumbled from the top of the mountain.